Welcome to Ngalla Kennels & Ngalla Park Horses

 With the purchase of a few mares over the past several years I am now in a position to start my breeding program.
 I have also purchased a beautiful 93% pinto stallion to complete the planning.
 Lordy is still on the mainland as he will be attending the Arab National show in March up in Sydney.
 Photos to come.

 ***MINIATURE HORSE NEWS***

 All miniature horses have been rehomed.
 Some are in great show homes and have already done their new owners proud.
 Thanks to those special people who helped me with the tough choices, we know the truth,

 I hope you enjoy looking at my dogs, cats & other animals.

 My girls only have litters occasionally.
 Lots of thought and planning goes into each and every litter I breed.
-All dogs and bitches are x-rayed and scored for hip dysplasia, prior to having their first litters, and all pups are checked for Collie eye anomoly.
+All Australian Shepherds, dogs and bitches are x-rayed and scored for hip dysplasia, prior to having their first litters, and all pups are checked for Collie eye anomoly.
 My pups are raised in the house with their mums, socialised as much as possible and exposed to lots of the usual household noises.

 I started back in 1986 with the purchase of a collie as a present for my friend, Len.
 Then next year I was interested in having something to do on weekends.
 Try dog showing he says!